 Have a question?
 I’m committed to giving my clients the best care and experience I can.
 There’s no such thing as a bad question when it comes to mental health.
 Check out the answers to the common questions below, and don’t hesitate to get in touch with me, if there is something else you'd like to ask.

-Therapy is a process that requires participation by both therapist and client.
-My role as the therapist is to help guide you through your journey, offer a different perspective, point out distorted thinking, and help you grow into the person you desire to be.
+Counseling is a process that requires participation by both counselor and client.
+My role as the counselor is to help guide you through your journey, offer a different perspective, point out distorted thinking, and help you grow into the person you desire to be.

 What kind of treatment method do you use?

 I believe that because we are complex people, so using just one treatment method is a huge disservice.
-Some of the treatment modalities and approaches that I infuse depending on the client's need include but are not limited to: Person-Centered Care, Trauma-Informed Care, Cognitive Behavioral Therapy (CBT), Motivational Interviewing, Solutions Focused, Strengths-Based, and Psychodynamic Approaches.
+Some of the treatment modalities and approaches that I infuse depending on the client's need include but are not limited to: Person-Centered Care, Trauma-Informed Care, Motivational Interviewing, Solutions Focused, Strengths-Based, and Psychodynamic Approaches.
 I am also an active practitioner and educator of cultural humility.

 How long is a therapy or coaching session?